liberty2217/NativeApp/README.md

 ## Installation

-Use yarn on npm package manager to install NativeApp.
+Use yarn on npm package manager to install dependencies.

 ```bash
 yarn install